Catalyst Health Ventures

 Series A in 2013

-Maxwell Health offers a software-as-a-service platform that simplifies employee benefits and human resources for small to mid-sized employers.
-Founded in 2012 and headquartered in New York, with an additional office in Cambridge, Massachusetts, the company provides a comprehensive online service that includes information on various insurance products such as medical, dental, vision, and life insurance, as well as tools for benefits administration, payroll, and COBRA management.
-The platform features an intuitive marketplace that streamlines the process of purchasing benefits for employees and includes a mobile application for easy access.
-Maxwell Health aims to enhance the experience of insurance, financial, and wellness benefits for American families, leveraging its technology through partnerships with benefits advisors and insurance companies.
-In June 2018, Maxwell Health became a subsidiary of Sun Life Financial United States.
+Maxwell Health is a provider of a SaaS-enabled online benefits service that simplifies employee benefits and human resources for small to mid-sized employers.
+Established in 2012 and headquartered in Boston, Massachusetts, with an additional office in Cambridge, the company offers a comprehensive platform that includes a marketplace for various insurance products such as medical, dental, vision, life, and disability benefits.
+The platform also features tools to streamline HR processes, including benefits administration and payroll, along with a mobile application designed to enhance user experience.
+Maxwell Health aims to modernize how employees access and utilize insurance, financial, and wellness benefits, ultimately helping American families achieve better health and financial well-being.
+The company operates as a subsidiary of Sun Life Financial United States and collaborates with benefits advisors and insurance companies to deliver its technology.

 Cruzar Medsystems